henri/printer-setup/README.md

 PrinterSetup is an open source (GNU GPL) cups print queue management system.

 Excellent for CUPS Print queue deployment on BYOD, lab, server deployments and more.

-PrinterSetup supports BSD, GNU/LINUX and macOS systems.
+PrinterSetup supports CUPS print queue management on BSD, GNU/LINUX and macOS operating systems.

 Printer setup allows you to define "Printer Setup Files".
 Each PSF, defines the configuration of a CUPS print queue.
 You also have the ability to define "Printer List Files".
 A PLF contains a list of printers, to be setup.